chiangyaw/pcs-fargate-demo/README.md

 3. You will notice that there is no output shown on the page, and you can cross check the event on Prisma Cloud.

+Why is this important: Runtime Protection provide both predictive and threat-based active protection for running containers, which prevent attackers for running malicious or unintended processes on the workload

 #### Demo 4 - Detect Information Leakage
 1. Back to the DVWA page (protected), click on PHP info.
 See what is the behaviour, and what is logged on Prisma Cloud.

-Note: The phpinfo() function outputs a detailed HTML page containing information about the PHP environment.
+Why is this imrpotant: The phpinfo() function outputs a detailed HTML page containing information about the PHP environment.
 It can reveal sensitive information about the server configuration, so it should be used with caution and restricted to authorized users

 #### Demo 5 - File Upload Control
 1. On Prisma Cloud page, go back to the WAAS rule created, on the Access control tab, click on File uploads, enable File uploads, and change the action to Prevent.
 Choose a file type to be allowed (such as png), click Save.